anders-s-olsen/Mlops_project/reports/README.md

 ![wandb_scrs](figures/wandb.png)

 As seen in the first image we have tracked training loss, test loss and test accuracy in our experiments.
 Since we are working with classification of images, having a classification accuracy makes a lot of sense.
-For example, we can see that the test accuracy converged at around 95% .
-The train loss informs on potential overfitting on data and the noisy training loss reveals the general range that we can expect a batch to change our training loss with.
-Such information can be used to tweak the learning rate.
+For example, we can see that the test accuracy converged at around 95%.
+The train loss informs on potential overfitting on data and the noise in the training loss reveals the general range that we can expect a batch to change our training loss with.
+Such information could be used to tweak the learning rate.

-MANGLER ORD
+In general we did not investigate a range of hyperparameters (sweep), which is one of the things than Weights and Biases could be used for.
+Instead we focused on implementing an already-developed model (in `vit-pytorch`) and implementing all of the other tools taught in the course.
+If we had focused on optimizing hyperparameters we could have achieved a higher classification accuracy, however, this was not the primary goal in this project.
+Rather, we focused on the synergy between Weights and Biases and, e.g., training using Vertex AI and using configuration files with Hydra and so on.
+Likewise, we also learned how to include Weights and Biases in Docker containers to ensure that even if the image is run by someone else in the group, we could all still se the training progression in Weights and Biases.

 ### Question 15